 What can I do to help?

 And most importantly of all – keep at it.
-Powering through is one of the best things you can do to overcoming this tricky time.
+Going forward is one of the best things you can do to overcoming this tricky time.
 You never have to feel alone when it comes to the water wobbles.